dbetchkal/NMSIM-Python/README.md

 ### User-Provided Inputs
 -	**NPS Unit Information**: the 4-letter alpha code for the park unit in question can provide a quick reference for looking up larger rasters.
 It also provides a handy lookup for administrative metadata used in automatic labelling/titles/filenames.
-- **Site metadata**: coordinates (WGS84), microphone height (m)
+- **Site metadata**: microphone/observer coordinates (WGS84), microphone/observer height (meters).
--	**Study Area polygon** (.shp)
+-	**Study Area polygon** (*.shp*) usually rectangular, but can be any shape.
 -	**Sound source data** represented in the form of one-to-many sound hemispheres (.avg) and their operational metadata (.src) mapped along a control [read: ‘power’] parameter.
--	**Elevation rasters** (16-bit .tif) large regional-scale rasters clipped to within 20 km of park boundaries.
+-	**Elevation rasters** (16-bit *.tif*) large regional-scale rasters clipped to within 20 km of park boundaries.
 - ~~**Impedance raster** (16-bit .tif)~~ *not implemented!*
 -	*OPTIONAL* **GPS points** for creation of flight (or ground) trajectories.
 The alternative is to use NMSIM’s built-in `FlightTrackBuilder.exe` module, which is geometrically arcane (and therefore extremely tedious.)

 ### Intermediary Inputs [as facilitated by this library]
 -	**Standardized project directory** (or a blank project directory).
--	**Focused elevation raster** (.flt, but also importantly .tif) clipped from wider extent.
-The grid float file (.flt) will be ingested by NMSIM.
-The geotiff raster (.tif) is used in scenarios where external GPS data or other covariates are included in the model.
+-	**Focused elevation raster** (*.flt*, but also importantly *.tif*) clipped from wider extent.
+The grid float file (*.flt*) will be ingested by NMSIM.
+The geotiff raster (*.tif*) is used in scenarios where external GPS data or other covariates are included in the model.
 Regardless, it is always created for mapping convenience.
 - ~~**Focused impedance raster** (.flt)~~ *not implemented!*
--	**Trajectory** [read: ‘source’ position] (.trj) which can be from a previously-constructed file or generated from GPS coordinates + elevation raster.
+-	**Trajectory** [read: ‘source positions'] (*.trj*) which can be from a previously-constructed file or generated from GPS coordinates + elevation raster.
--	-	**Site file** [read: ‘receiver’] (.sit) microphone/observer position from coordinates.
+-	**Site file** [read: ‘receiver’] (*.sit*) microphone/observer position from coordinates and height.
--	**Source files** [read: ‘source’ acoustic properties] (.avg, .src) hemispherical spectral sources and their associated metadata.
+-	**Source files** [read: ‘source’ acoustic properties] (*.avg*, *.src*) hemispherical spectral sources and their associated metadata.
 NOTE: ISN'T SHOWN ON FIGURE 1.
--	**Control file** (.nms) which integrates all inputs.
+-	**Control file** (*.nms*) which integrates all NMSIM inputs.
--	**Batch file** (.txt) which allows the model to be run from the Command Line Interface (CLI) program.
+-	**Batch file** (*.txt*) which allows the model to be run from the Command Line Interface (CLI) program.
--	*OPTIONAL* **Weather file** (.wea) overrides the standard weather parameters prescribed by [ISO 9613-2:1996](https://www.iso.org/standard/20649.html) which is useful for studying inversions, wind shear, turbulence or other atmospheric effects.
+-	*OPTIONAL* **Weather file** (*.wea*) overrides the standard weather parameters prescribed by [ISO 9613-2:1996](https://www.iso.org/standard/20649.html) which is useful for studying inversions, wind shear, turbulence or other atmospheric effects.

 ### Outputs
--	**Site-based Model** [read: 3D spectrogram representation] (.tis) from control file.
-One use of these data are to time-align model spectrograms with GPS data or acoustic measurements.
-Further description is outside of the scope of this README, but it represents an obvious experimental need for validation of field studies or compliance efforts.
+-	**Site-based Model** [read: 3D spectrogram representation] (*.tis*) resulting from control file.
+One use of these data could be time-aligning model spectrograms with GPS data or acoustic measurements.
+Further description is outside of the scope of this README, but site-based models provide a much-needed recourse for the validation of field studies or compliance efforts.

--	**Grid-based Model** [read: 4D spectral raster representation] (.tig) from control file.
-Reducing the dimensionality of the 4D spectral raster into a 2D metric raster is required for mapping (or pretty much any) purpose.
-It is a similar process to summarizing any one-third octave band acoustic record.
+-	**Grid-based Model** [read: 4D spectral raster representation] (*.tig*) resulting from control file.
+Reducing the dimensionality of the 4D spectral raster into a 2D metric raster is required for mapping (or basically any) purpose.
+Dimensionality reduction is identical to summarizing any one-third octave band acoustic time-series record with a simpler metric.

+---

 ## Site-Based Paradigm Example